bravepickle/hipster-skeleton/README.md

 ## TODO
 - [ ] figure out why docker hub allows only one architecture specified per tag and fix it
-- [ ] figure out why custom request and response headers are not displayed
+- [ ] figure out why custom request and response headers are not displayed.
+It seems that middleware not working at all for some reason